Mobirise/Mobirise/README.md

 [MobiRise Bootstrap Website Builder](http://mobirise.com/) creates responsive, retina and mobile friendly websites in a few clicks.
 Easy and fast.

+### What's new in v2.0:
+* Form blocks with email notifications without any server-side integration.
+Just type your email in parameters and get submissions instantly.
+* Menu block redesigned.
+Now menu can have buttons, larger logo, be sticky, and collapsed.
+* Slider supports autoplay.
+* Smooth scroll added.
+* Massive bug fixes.
+* Mobirise.com site updated.

 ### Main changes in v1.6:
 * Link now can be set to the in-page anchors (with smooth scroll) and other project pages